maximilianMairinger/reqPackageJson/README.md

 # Require package.json

-Load and parse nearest package.json, relative to the callers directory.
+Load and parse the nearest package.json, relative to the callers directory.

 ## Installation